Disciplinary Rules & Procedures

 4.3 CDC Hearing Officer

-For each disciplinary proceeding or investigation initiated, the CDC Chair shall appoint a hearing officer (“Hearing Officer”) selected from the members of the CDC other than the CDC Chair, who may not serve as Hearing Officer.
+For each disciplinary proceeding or investigation initiated, the CDC Chair shall appoint a hearing officer (“Hearing Officer”) selected from the members of the CDC other than the CDC Chair, who may not serve as a Hearing Officer.
 Within ten (10) days of FTI’s receipt of Respondent’s responsive pleading or any motion, FTI will provide all relevant pleadings, submissions, motions, and things to the Hearing Officer for review.

 The Hearing Officer shall be the point person for all matters and communications related to the proceeding or investigation assigned to him or her.